AGnias47/tsp-research/ReadMe.md

 * Create a virtual environment with `uv venv --python 3.13.1`
 * Activate the environment via `source .venv/bin/activate`
 * Install dependencies via `uv sync`
-* Install pyconcorde
-  * Clone the repository on [GitHub](https://github.com/jvkersch/pyconcorde)
-  * `cd` into the directory and run `uv pip install -e .`
+* Install pyconcorde via `uv pip install 'pyconcorde @ git+https://github.com/jvkersch/pyconcorde'`

 ## TSP Problem Data

 Problems used are located in the `data` repo and can be called by name in the `main.py` script.
-Additional problems can be added by downloading a [tsplib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)-compatible files and adding them to the `data` directory.
-Files can be decompressed with `gzip -d`.
+Problems should be in a [tsplib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)-compatible format.
+Additional problems can be added by creating them, or downloading them from tsplib and adding them to the `data` directory.
+Files from tsplib can be decompressed with `gzip -d`.

 ## Algorithm Implementations

 The algorithm implementations are included in `src/algorithms`.
 Algorithms have been implemented by using procedures described in research papers, with help from online resources as needed.
-None of the concepts are original at this point, but all code is my own, and any references used in created the code are listed.
+None of the concepts are original at this point, but all code is my own, and any references used in code are listed.

-Code follows object-oriented programming principles.
+Code follows object-oriented design principles.
 All algorithms inherit from the base class `models/tsp::TSP`, and all except the Concorde wrapper inherit from `models/networkx_tsp::NetworkxTSP`, a subclass of `TSP`.

 ### External Source of Truth